- Overview

 - Add Indeed Apply configuration parameters to an

-<indeed-apply-data>element for jobs in your XML feed. - Set a
+<indeed-apply-data>element for each job in your XML feed. - Set a

-postUrlvalue in the<indeed-apply-postUrl>parameter to accept applications from Indeed. - Confirm that your system can parse and handle the application data as needed.
+postUrlvalue in<indeed-apply-postUrl>so Indeed can send applications to your system. - Make sure your system can parse and handle the application data.

 For configuration parameters, see Indeed Apply configuration parameters.

-For the <indeed-apply-data> element, see Indeed Apply XML feed with <indeed-apply-data> element example.
+For the <indeed-apply-data> element, see the Indeed Apply XML feed with <indeed-apply-data> example.

-For more information about the Easily apply feature, see Policy - Indeed Apply and What does easily apply mean?
+For more information about Easily apply, see Policy - Indeed Apply and What does easily apply mean?.

 Add Indeed Apply screener questions